Cottage Cheese Muffins

 An overhead shot of the baked muffins in the pan.

-• Adjust the baking temperature: Start at 400°F, then reduce the oven to 365°F instead of 350°F after the first 5 minutes.
+• After the initial 5-minute bake, reduce the temperature to 365°F instead of 350°F

 Storage Directions